 How AI Can Transform Your Customer Self-Service Strategy

 Alexa, Google Home, and other rapidly advancing digital assistants have increased customers’ willingness to engage with machines as they have come to not only expect, but appreciate their conversational nature.
-This attitude shift is transforming how traditional call centers should be doing business – using conversational AI bots to deliver positive user experiences and operational savings.
+This attitude shift is transforming how traditional call centers should be doing business – using conversational AI agents to deliver positive user experiences and operational savings.
 As more brands imagine, improve, or adopt customer self-service strategies, it is essential that they know how AI can best improve customer engagement.

-AI Bots can handle complex inquiries.
+AI agents can handle complex inquiries.

 Rather than creating a self-service infrastructure from scratch, examine your call center’s intake to identify the engagements that may be eligible for AI automation.
 All call center engagements can be categorized as Simple, Complex, or Human Only interactions: